 Storage is hardly the main driver of the talks, but if the deal goes through it would let IBM consolidate the enterprise tape library market and extend the open-source model that Sun has embraced.

-There has been talk for months that Sun is looking to sell itself or at least
+There has been talk for months that Sun is looking to sell itself or at least parts of its storage business.

 If the WSJ story is correct, the biggest surprise of the deal would be the price tag.
 The $6.5 billion figure is approximately twice what Sun was worth before news of the deal leaked, and there doesn't appear to be any other serious suitors.
 The WSJ story said Hewlett-Packard (HP) Co. passed on Sun.
 Last year's rumors said EMC Corp. was interested, but EMC president and CEO Joe Tucci has downplayed any talk of acquiring companies that are close in size to his own.